pmkruyen/dearscholar/readme.md

 ### For researchers and potential contributers:
 * Background information, an overview of the current features, and user cases can be found on the [projectpage](https://peterkruyen.net/dearscholar.html);
 * Read the section **DearScholar in details** below;
-* Browse [the app folder](https://github.com/pmkruyen/dearscholar/tree/master/app), fork the project, and submit updates.
+* Browse app folders (Android26, Android28, and iOS), fork the project, and submit updates.

 # DearScholar in details
 In this second part of this text, DearScholar's current features and technical details are provided.
 Subsequently, the following aspects are discussed: